spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/05-site-installation/05-create-registration-token.md

 ---
-title: "Create Registration Token"
+title: "Create a Registration Token"
-metaTitle: "Create Registration Token"
+metaTitle: "Create a Registration Token"
 metaDescription: "Learn how to create a tenant registration token for Edge host registrations."
 hideToC: false
 fullWidth: false